Dave Myers (presenter): Career

-Hairy Bikers

-The duo first appeared on the BBC's show The Hairy Bikers' Cookbook.
+Myers and Si King first appeared on the BBC's show The Hairy Bikers' Cookbook.
 The programme presented a mixture of cookery and travelogue, using a similar style to chef Keith Floyd, including the habit of frequently referring to the cameraman and other crew.
 Most shows featured the pair riding motorbikes, including the BMW R1200GS, F650GS and Triumph Rocket III.
 The show also featured elements of the Two Fat Ladies format, including regular banter between the two stars, use of various unusual cooking locations and the use of motorbikes.

-On 24 August 2009, they hosted a 30-part daytime series for BBC Two, The Hairy Bikers' Food Tour of Britain, which aired weekdays.
+On 24 August 2009 they hosted a 30-part daytime series for BBC Two, The Hairy Bikers' Food Tour of Britain, which aired on weekdays.
 The series saw them visit a different county each day and cook what they considered to be that county's signature dish.

-In January 2010, a six-part series titled The Hairy Bikers: Mums Know Best was broadcast on BBC Two.
+In January 2010 a six-part series titled The Hairy Bikers: Mums Know Best was broadcast on BBC Two.
 On 25 October 2010 a new 40-episode series, The Hairy Bikers' Cook Off, was launched on BBC Two.
 The programme included a cook off between two families and celebrity guests.
 From January to May 2010, the Hairy Bikers performed their Big Night Out show in theatres throughout the UK.
 Directed by Bob Mortimer, the show was a fun mixture of cooking and chat plus a little song and dance.
 It explored their youth, how they met and their love of food.

-In June 2011, the Bikers appeared in the second series of Mum Knows Best.
+In June 2011 the Bikers appeared in the second series of Mum Knows Best.
 The series, made up of eight episodes, featured three 'Star Mums' whose recipes were tested and shared with the public.
 October 2011 saw a new series, Meals on Wheels, air on BBC Two.
 The series fronted a campaign with BBC Learning to save local 'meals on wheels' services around the UK.

 From November to December 2011, the Bikers appeared in a 30-part BBC series called Hairy Bikers: Best of British, airing at 3:45pm on BBC Two (apart from the show's final week, in which it aired on BBC One).
 The series celebrated British recipes and championed local produce.
 In January 2012, continuing into February, BBC Two showed hour-long re-versions including recipes from various episodes of the series.